basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 openssl req -new ... '/CN=riakts-node-1'
 ```

-Once certificates have been generated and configured on all the nodes in your Riak TS cluster, you need to perform a [rolling restart](/riak/kv/2.1.4/using/repair-recovery/rolling-restart/).
+Once certificates have been generated and configured on all the nodes in your Riak TS cluster, you need to perform a [rolling restart][rolling restart].
 Once that process is complete, you can use the client certificate that you generated for the user `riakuser`.

 How to use Riak TS clients in conjunction with OpenSSL and other
 certificates varies from client library to client library.
 We strongly